wolldog/spoof_social/README.md

 ```
 - Delete a user by ID - `DELETE http://localhost:{PORT}/api/users/{id}`

 	N.B.
-When user are deleted, their associated thoughts will also be deleted.
+When users are deleted, their associated thoughts will also be deleted.

 - Update a user by ID - `PUT http://localhost:{PORT}/api/users/{id}`